Make a tax-deductible, end-of-year gift to the Human Rights Campaign Foundation

 The program is anchored by the following projects:

-- Global Engagement Fellowships, which provide leadership development for international LGBT advocates through paid, year-long fellowships in Washington, D.C.
+- HRC Global Fellowships, which provide leadership development for international LGBT advocates through paid, year-long fellowships in Washington, D.C.

 - International Equality Project, which collects and communicates the state of equality internationally through timely media efforts aimed at increasing awareness among LGBT Americans and allies around LGBT issues abroad.